 Addressing Issues of Interest to Firms

-FINRA also established two new advisory committees.
-The Clearing Firm Advisory Committee will serve as a forum for clearing and introducing firms to advise and make recommendations on issues arising from member firm activities relating to the clearance, carrying and settlement of securities, including issues, practices and activities affecting or relating to small member firms, such as their access to clearing services.
-The Capital Acquisition and Placement Broker Committee will advise FINRA on regulatory and public policy issues arising from the activities of member firms that have elected or are considering electing to be capital acquisition brokers (CABs), as well as member firms that have not elected CAB status but have similar business models.
+FINRA also established two additional advisory committees.
+The Clearing Firm Advisory Committee serves as a forum for clearing firms to advise and make recommendations on issues arising from member firm activities relating to the clearance, carrying and settlement of securities, including issues, practices and activities affecting or relating to small member firms, such as their access to clearing services.
+The Capital Acquisition and Placement Broker Committee advises FINRA on regulatory and public policy issues arising from the activities of member firms that have elected or are considering electing to be capital acquisition brokers (CABs), as well as member firms that have not elected CAB status but have similar business models.

 FINRA has published the name and affiliation of each advisory committee member on its website.
 Interested parties also may contact the individual staff committee liaisons via the contact information provided.

-FINRA launched a new Engagement Portal on finra.org to provide an avenue for individuals to inquire about serving on advisory and ad hoc committees, the National Adjudicatory Council, the Board of Governors of FINRA, or the Board of Directors of the FINRA Investor Education Foundation (Foundation).
-We also enhanced the information currently provided on the Get Involved and FINRA Committee pages on finra.org to include more information on the selection process for appointed seats on various committees and issued our first annual Involvement and Election Process Overview notice on the selection process for interested individuals to be considered for vacancies.
+FINRA maintains an Engagement Portal on finra.org to provide an avenue for individuals to inquire about serving on advisory and ad hoc committees, the National Adjudicatory Council, the Board of Governors of FINRA, or the Board of Directors of the FINRA Investor Education Foundation (Foundation).
+We also enhanced the information currently provided on the Get Involved and FINRA Committee pages on finra.org to include more information on the selection process for appointed seats on various committees and issue an annual Involvement and Election Process Overview notice on the selection process for interested individuals to be considered for vacancies.
 In addition, we are widening the distribution list for election-related Notices to include each firm's Chief Executive Officer, Chief Compliance Officer and Chief Operating Officer.
-Finally, we are proposing to reorganize District Committees into Regional Committees that mirror the regions in which FINRA's 11 Districts are administratively grouped as an additional way of enhancing engagement.
+Finally, we reorganized District Committees into Regional Committees that mirror the regions in which FINRA's 11 Districts are administratively grouped as an additional way of enhancing engagement.

 Summary of Actions